Autcraft

-Autcraft is a Minecraft server dedicated to be a safe haven for children who have a diagnosis of autism.
+Autcraft is a Minecraft server dedicated to be a safe haven for people who have a diagnosis of autism and their families.

 History

 Founded in 2013, Autcraft was the first Minecraft server created with autism in mind.
 It was founded by Stuart Duncan, a web developer in Timmins, Canada whose son is diagnosed with autism, and is known in-game as AutismFather.
 Autcraft was created so such children could play their favourite game with others without facing the threat of bullying and discrimination.
-Autcraft is administrated by adults with and without mental conditions as well as their friends or family.
-As of January 2025, the server has over 18,000 whitelisted players.
+Autcraft is administrated by neurodiverse and neurotypical adults with support from friends, family and other members of the server.
+As of February 2026, the server has over 20,000 whitelisted players.

 When asked about the server, Duncan stated, "We just let them know that they're not alone...
 We're here for each other and will support each other for as long as need be...
 We all know how terrible it can feel sometimes and none of us want the others to feel that same way."

 Autcraft was the subject of a 2015 conference paper by Ringland et al. in which empirical data was gathered from a digital ethnography of the server to explore how parents of autistic children continually create a "safe" virtual world through both implicit and explicit means.

+In 2017, Duncan hosted a TEDx Talk discussing Autcraft, and how it has helped the autistic players.